njoroge-s/njoroge-s/README.md

 ### Hi there 👋, I'm serah

-I'm a  civil & structural engineer and a full stack software developer in the making😊.
+I'm a full stack software developer in the making😊.
 I enjoy reading books 📚 and  believe that real-world problems can be solved with technology 💻 and dependable leadership.

 #### Talking about personal stuff
 - 🖋 I'm currently a student at ALX Africa